Andrew Huang (musician): Collaborations

 Huang has collaborated with various other YouTube personalities, notably with Boyinaband and Hannah Hart.
 He provided instrumentation and songwriting for Hank Green and the Perfect Strangers' Incongruent, and toured across the United States with the band.
 Huang produced the music for Rhett and Link's "Geeks vs. Nerds" music video in 2013.

 In 2010, Huang teamed up with musician and internet personality Gunnarolla to produce videos and music, including the popular series We Are What You Tweet and New State Plates.
 The pair have toured North America, Australia, and New Zealand together.
 Huang and Gunnarolla later created electropop music duo Dreamz.
 As a duo, they entered CBC Music's Searchlight contest under this new name, and their debut single "Come On" was selected as CBC Here and Now's Song of the Week on March 11, 2013.
 Dreamz reached the Top 16 of the contest representing Toronto.

 In 2008, Huang entered a contest run by American Express and won a chance to develop a music project with Emily Haines, lead vocalist for Canadian indie band Metric.
 He created an interactive installation featuring a series of videos that visitors could use to create ambient music.
 The piece was exhibited at the Four Seasons Centre in Toronto during November 2011.

 Huang composed the anthem for WWF-Canada's official Earth Hour in 2012 using lyrics from user-submitted suggestions, taking the title of "Canada's first official crowd sourced song".
 Huang later performed the song live during Toronto's 2012 and 2013 Earth Day celebrations.

-In late 2018, Huang formed a duo with Rob Scallon called First of October, where Huang and Scallon record an entire 10-track album in one recording session.
+In late 2018, Huang formed a duo with Rob Scallon called First of October, where Huang and Scallon write and record an entire 10-track album in one recording session.
 The group has made seven albums, Ten Hours, Gourmet Ravioli, Gotta Record Everything Good, Chaos, Across the Road, Round 6, and One Week, all written and recorded in a day each.